100000000x/website/_posts/2020-10-26-token-based-authentication-django-rest-framework-djoser.md

 In this post, we will use following endpoints:
 - `/users/` - to signup a new user,
 - `/users/me/` - to get user information,
-- `/token/login/` - to get token
+- `/token/login/` - to get token,
-- `/token/logout/` - to logout
+- `/token/logout/` - to logout.

-Endpoints for account activation and password rest will be used in the future post.
+(Endpoints for account activation and password rest will be used in the future post.)

 We can add endpoints directly into `backend/server/server/urls.py` file.
 However, in this series of post we would like to build a complete boilerplate for creating a SaaS, for this let's add a Django application `accounts`.
-It will be needed in the future, for example for account actication or payments.
-For now, we will just fill `urls.py`.
+It will be needed in the future, for example for account activation or payments.
+For now, we will just fill `urls.py` file.

-To add new application in Django run following:
+To add new application in Django please run following:

 ```bash
 # please run in backend/server directory